DnyaneshT/Toxic-Comment-Classification-using-BERT/README.md

 # Toxic-Comment-Classification-using-BERT
-Built a text classification model using pretrained BERT base-uncased model
+Multilabel Text Classification model using pretrained BERT base-uncased model

 **Problem Statement:** <br>
 Comment classification using BERT contextual model.
 Given a dataset of comments, the task is to classify them based upon the context of the words.
 There are 6 classes; toxic, severe_toxic, obscene, threat, identity_hate.